Help your dog live a healthier, longer life.

 Talk to your vet about cat anxiety treatment options

-Ask your vet to run tests to determine if there’s an underlying illness causing your cat’s anxiety (constantly peeing could be a sign of kidney disease).
-You could also ask your vet about seeing a behavioral therapist to help train your anxious cat.
+Ask your vet to run tests to determine if an underlying illness is causing your cat’s anxiety (constantly peeing could be a sign of kidney disease).
+If they rule out an underlying illness, talk to them about bringing your pet to a behavioral therapist for training.
+They may be feeling stressed out after being introduced to a new pet or because they were left alone — a professional can help your pet learn to cope.

 Consider asking your vet about cat anxiety medication and supplements